NOAA-dev/ros2-turtle-chaser/README.md

 turtlesim

 ## 👤 Author

-name: Chirag Gujrathi
+Chirag Gujrathi
-username: NOAA-dev
+GitHub: NOAA-dev

-Second-year engineering undergraduate at COEP PUNE INDIA exploring robotics, ROS 2, and autonomous systems through hands-on projects.
+Second-year engineering undergraduate at COEP Pune, India, exploring robotics, ROS 2, and autonomous systems through hands-on projects.

-# ⭐ If you find this project interesting, feel free to star the repository!
+## ⭐ If you find this project interesting, feel free to star the repository!